NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    See [issue-1059](https://github.com/NVIDIA/spark-rapids/issues/1059) for more detail.

 2. Dynamic partition pruning(DPP) does not work.
-This results in poor performance for queries which would normally benefit from DPP or query failures.
+This results in poor performance for queries which would normally benefit from DPP.
+With DPP on, queries may fail on Databricks when using the plugin.

    ```bash
    spark.sql.optimizer.dynamicPartitionPruning.enabled false